juju/juju-gui/docs/process.rst

   want to re-review after the changes, or if you automatically approve if the changes are made.

-Checklist for Making a Stable Release
+Checklist for making a stable release
 =====================================

 - Get a checkout of the trunk:: ``bzr co lp:juju-gui``.